ZainXX/ZainXX/README.md

 - 🧼 But I know I'm a soap and won't be able to achieve anything
 - 💥 I've lost about eight jobs and my own restaurant so far
 - 🕳 I'm poor, broke and tired
-- 🙄 I gave up working out and lost about 30kg, Not I'm a 61kg male (166 cm)
+- 🙄 I gave up working out and lost about 30kg, Now I'm a 61kg male (166 cm)
 - 🤩 I smoke a lot
 - 😞 I don't know why am I sharing this but I felt this place is friendly
 - 😣 I don't want to write anymore :( I'm done